Brain Injuries & Treatment

 The Froedtert & the Medical College of Wisconsin neuropsychologists are part of the specialized Traumatic Brain Injury Clinic held weekly with Physical Medicine and Rehabilitation to follow patients early in their recovery from mild to moderate brain injury.
 Results of cognitive testing of memory, attention, and processing speed is used to make recommendations for treatment as well as to determine when it is appropriate to return to normal activities such as work and driving.

-- The average number of therapy sessions per patient was nine physical therapy, nine occupational therapy and 15 speech therapy sessions.
+- The average number of therapy sessions per patient was 6.7 physical therapy, 6.5 occupational therapy and 11.3 speech therapy sessions.

 Mild Traumatic Brain Injury Clinic